 - What issues trouble them?
 What challenges do they encounter?

-If you provide valuable content for prospects, they’ll keep coming back to you for more.
+Then, if you provide valuable content for these prospects, they’ll keep coming back to you for more.
 They’ll begin to think of you as a reliable source of information and a partner who helps them reach their goals.

-By adding inbound marketing to your recruitment strategy, your content takes on a new role as lead magnets.
-Lead magnets are pieces of content—for example, a tip sheet, report, or ebook—that a prospect finds so valuable they’re willing to provide their email address in exchange for downloading it.
-Prospects let you into their email inbox because you’ve proven your value as a source of relevant information.
+By adding this approach to your membership recruitment strategy, your content takes on a new role as lead magnets.
+Lead magnets are pieces of content – for example, a tip sheet, report, or ebook – that a prospect finds so valuable that they’re willing to provide their email address in exchange for downloading it.

 When a prospect is ready to join, no barriers should stand in their way.
 Make sure the joining process is quick, intuitive, and frictionless.

 - Start by testing your website and blog.
 Ask yourself: